 S5.
-Self-driving cars, humanoid robots and AI assistive technology
+Self-driving cars, humanoid robots, drones and AI assistive technology

 skip to Session 6 - AI Ethics